-Treatment of Ventricular Fibrillation (VF) and Pulseless Ventricular Tachycardia (VT) is included in the Pulseless Arrest Algorithm.
+The treatment of (VF and pulseless VT) Ventricular Fibrillation and Pulseless Ventricular Tachycardia is included in the Cardiac Arrest Algorithm.
 VF and pulseless VT are shockable rhythms and treated in similar fashion.
-Asystole and PEA are also included in the pulseless arrest algorithm but are nonshockable rhythms.
+Asystole and PEA are also included in the cardiac arrest algorithm but are non-shockable rhythms.

-Ventricular fibrillation and ventricular tachycardia are treated using the left branch of the puslesless arrest arrest algorithm.
-Click below to view the pulseless arrest algorithm diagram.
+Click below to view the cardiac arrest algorithm diagram.
 When done click again to close the diagram.
-Pulseless Arrest Algorithm Diagram.» or Members Download the Hi-Resolution PDF Here.

-Many of the patients that experience sudden cardiac arrest demonstrate VF at some point in their arrest, therefore, training emphasis is placed on the pulseless arrest algorithm.
+Many of the patients that experience sudden cardiac arrest demonstrate VF at some point in their arrest, therefore, training emphasis is placed on the cardiac arrest algorithm.

-Rapid treatment of VF using the pulseless arrest algorithm has been established as the best scientific approach to restoring spontaneous circulation.
+Rapid treatment of VF using the cardiac arrest algorithm has been established as the best scientific approach to restoring spontaneous circulation.

-There are several important points that should be considered when initiating the pulseless arrest algorithm:
+There are several important points that should be considered when initiating the cardiac arrest algorithm:

 - High-quality CPR should be performed until the defibrillator is attached the patient.

 - Interruptions in chest compressions should be kept to a minimum.